-- 4.1 Definition of disability under the Equality Act 2010 and definition of SEN under The SEND Code of Practice: - 4.1.1 A student is disabled under the Equality Act if they have a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities.
+- 4.1 Definition of disability under the Equality Act 2010 and definition of SEN under The SEND Code of Practice: - 4.2 A pupil/student is disabled under the Equality Act if they have a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities.
 'Substantial' is defined as more than minor or trivial e.g. it takes much longer than it usually would to complete a daily task like getting dressed.
-'Long-term' means 12 months or more e.g. a breathing condition that develops as a result of a lung infection. - 4.1.2 Students have special education needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-In addition, a student has a learning difficulty or disability if they: - have a significantly greater difficulty in learning than the majority of others of the same age; or - have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post- 16 institutions. - 4.1.3 The SEND Code of Practice explains how the definition of disability and SEN work together:
+'Long-term' means 12 months or more e.g. a breathing condition that develops as a result of a lung infection. - 4.3 A pupil/student is disabled under the Equality Act if they have a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities.
+'Substantial' is defined as more than minor or trivial e.g. it takes much longer than it usually would to complete a daily task like getting dressed.
+'Long-term' means 12 months or more e.g. a breathing condition that develops as a result of a lung infection. - 4.4 Pupils/students have special education needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+In addition, a pupil/student has a learning difficulty or disability if they: - have a significantly greater difficulty in learning than the majority of others of the same age; or - have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post- 16 institutions. - 4.5 The SEND Code of Practice explains how the definition of disability and SEN work together:

 'Many children and young people who have SEN may have a disability under the Equality Act 2010 - that is '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
 This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial'.
 This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
-Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where a disabled child or young person requires special educational provision they will also be covered by the SEN definition.'
+Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where a disabled child or young person requires special educational provision, they will also be covered by the SEN definition.'

-- 4.1.4 A student does not have a learning difficulty or disability solely because the language (or form of language) in which they will be taught is different from a language (or form of language) which is or has been spoken at home. - 4.1.5 A person has a disability and/or medical need if they have: - Any physical or mental impairment and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
-This includes sensory impairment such as those affecting sight or hearing, and long term medical conditions such as asthma, diabetes, epilepsy and cancer (Equality Act). - 4.1.6 A student who has a medical condition may have an individual healthcare plan, which will specify the level of support required to meet their medical needs.
-This student may not necessarily have SEND but there may be some overlap of provision.
-Where this student also has SEND, support for their needs will be co-ordinated and planned alongside their healthcare plan.
+- 4.6 A pupil/student does not have a learning difficulty or disability solely because the language (or form of language) in which they will be taught is different from a language (or form of language) which is or has been spoken at home. - 4.7 A pupil/student who has a medical condition may have an individual healthcare plan, which will specify the level of support required to meet their medical needs.
+This pupil/student may not necessarily have SEND but there may be some overlap of provision.
+Where this pupil/student also has SEND, support for their needs will be co-ordinated and planned alongside their healthcare plan.
 (The Children's and Families Act, Supporting Pupils at School with Medical Conditions DfE).